Cooking time: 1hr

 - Now you can coat the chicken balls with the egg, then the panko breadcrumbs and fry evenly till its light golden.
 And pop them into the oven to ensure it’s fully cooked.
 Once it’s golden brown remove from the oven and let it cool for 5 minutes and plate up with a drizzle of katsu sauce and pickled carrot garnish.
 And finally, it’s ready to eat!

-This was my first attempt at making these and they came out great!
+It was my first attempt at making these and they came out great!
 I had to share this immediately.
 Please do try these you won’t regret it.
-And if you do, feel free to share and I will repost onto my story @shanice_eats.
+And if you do, feel free to share and I will repost onto my story @nutrishanice

 Thank you for reading, hope you all have a good day!